Oprah's next mission: Win advertisers with OWN vision

-LOS ANGELES/NEW YORK Oprah Winfrey appeared in New York on Thursday before her most important audience: potential advertisers who will decide how many more seasons her struggling cable network has to promote her mantra to "live your best life."
+LOS ANGELES Oprah Winfrey appears in New York on Thursday before her most important audience: potential advertisers who will decide how many more seasons her struggling cable network has to promote her mantra to "live your best life."

 So far, her mix of interviews and feel-good programs has left the key audience of 25- to 54-year-old women less than thrilled.
 Ratings among them for the 15-month-old OWN are about what they were for the Discovery Health channel it replaced.

-Last month, OWN, a joint venture with Discovery Communications Inc (DISCA.O), laid off 30 staff and canceled its heavily hyped Rosie O'Donnell talk show that it had hoped would provide a ratings boost.
+Last month, OWN, a joint venture with Discovery Communications Inc, laid off 30 staff and canceled its heavily hyped Rosie O'Donnell talk show that it had hoped would provide a ratings boost.

 OWN's stumbles have struck the network to its operational core.
 The aspirational message that fueled Winfrey's hugely successful syndicated daytime talk show for 25 years is not translating to a mass audience for the 24-hour cable channel.